godotengine/godot-docs/tutorials/2d/cutout_animation.rst

 .. image:: /img/tuto_cutout11.png

-Then, the option to create a skeleton is located at Edit [STRIKEOUT:> Skeleton]> Make Bones:
+Then, the option to create a skeleton is located at Edit > Make Bones:

 .. image:: /img/tuto_cutout12.png